QEEG & Neurofeedback Services (Ages 8+)

 Quantitative Electroencephalogram (QEEG) Analysis

-At TRC we provide Quantitative Electroencephalogram (QEEG).
-QEEG is a cutting-edge neuroimaging technique that measures and analyzes the brain's electrical activity through scalp electrodes.
-This non-invasive procedure provides valuable insights into brain function and can aid in diagnosing various neurological conditions, such as epilepsy, ADHD, anxiety disorders, PTSD, brain injury and more.
+At TRC, we offer Quantitative Electroencephalogram (QEEG), an advanced, non-invasive neuroimaging technique that measures brain electrical activity through scalp electrodes.
+This cutting-edge procedure provides essential insights for diagnosing conditions such as epilepsy, ADHD, anxiety, PTSD, and brain injuries.

-QEEG’s is a great way to develop a tailored treatment plan and to track progress.
+QEEG’s are a great way to develop a tailored treatment plan and to track progress.

 Neurofeedback Services